PGBFDH18/ludo-console-game-oo/docs/UserStories.md

 If all four playerpieces has entered the finishline that player wins and the game ends.

 Scenario 4:
 When a piece has moved 40 tiels (one lap) it must move 5 finishtiles to enter the finishline.
 The piece must move an even number to enter the finishline.
 If the piece moves to many tiles it will move backwards on the finishtiles untill it reaches the first finishtile.

+Scenario 5:
+If piece cannot move.
+Move different piece with same dicethrow
+Ex1: If 2 pieces on board, dicethrow 1-5. cannot move piece1, give player option to move piece2 instead.
+Ex2: If 2 pieces on board, dicethrow 6.
+Cannot move piece1, give player option to either move piece2 or move out of nest instead.
+In Console: